agnosgoncalves/give-with-iugu/readme.md

 * cURL version 5.40 or higher
 * An SSL certificate -- while this is not strictly required, it is highly recommend.
 If you are converting your site to use SSL/HTTPS now, [we have a detailed guide to help you here](http://docs.givewp.com/ssl).

-#Automatic installation =
+### Automatic installation

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of Give, log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New".

 In the search field type "Give" and click Search Plugins.
 Once you have found the plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking "Install Now".

-#Manual installation =
+### Manual installation

 The manual installation method involves downloading our donation plugin and uploading it to your server via your favorite FTP application.
-The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins### Manual_Plugin_Installation).

-#Updating =
+### Updating

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

-# Frequently Asked Questions
+###  Frequently Asked Questions

-#Where can I learn more about how to use Give?
+### Where can I learn more about how to use Give?

 We have extensive documentation on installing and configuring Give [on our website](http://bit.ly/WPORGDocs).
 We suggest starting with the [Give 101 article](http://bit.ly/WPORGGive101).

-#How can I get support for Give?
+### How can I get support for Give?

 We work hard to the best support possible for Give.
 The [WordPress.org Support Forum](https://wordpress.org/support/plugin/give) is used for free community based support.
 We continually monitor the forum and do our best to ensure everyone gets a response.

 [Priority support](http://bit.ly/WPORGGiveSupport) is given to users who have an active license for one of Give's [Add-ons](http://bit.ly/WPORGGiveAddons) or [Bundles](http://bit.ly/WPROGGiveBundles).
 We provide email-based support to our Premium Add-on customers with an average response time of under 2 hours and average time to resolution of 24-48 hours depending on the severity of the issue.

-#Do you have any demos?
+### Do you have any demos?

 Yes!
 We have several live examples of Give and the wide variety of form options you can use with Give.
 Check out [our Demos here](http://bit.ly/WPORGGiveDemos).

-#Do you have Case Studies of Nonprofits using Give?
+### Do you have Case Studies of Nonprofits using Give?

 Yes!
 We have two different types of studies that highlight nonprofits in different ways.
 "Give Stories" are stories of how nonprofits or individuals implemented Give with success.
 [You can read them all here](http://bit.ly/WPORGGiveStories).
 "Case Studies" are more detailed examples of how an agency implemented Give for a specific purpose for an organization.
 [You can read those here](http://bit.ly/WPORGGiveCaseStudies).

-#How is Give better than a form plugin for accepting donations through WordPress?
+### How is Give better than a form plugin for accepting donations through WordPress?

 Form plugins are excellent solutions for general intake forms.
 That said, they most often lack substantial donation reporting features, and donor management options.
 They also lack a variety of presentation options like Give has for embedding your forms in different places throughout your site.
 If you want a "Donate Now!" button in the header of your site that opens in a modal, you'll most often have to do quite a bit of customization to get that working just right with form plugins -- but not with Give.

 Give works great alongside all the most popular form plugins.
 Use Give for donations, and Caldera Forms, Ninja Forms, Gravity Forms or other for your general purpose intake forms.
 They'll work great alongside each other.

-#How is Give better than an eCommerce plugin for accepting donations on WordPress?
+### How is Give better than an eCommerce plugin for accepting donations on WordPress?

 We actually built Give specifically to overcome many of the hurdles you have to go through in order to get an eCommerce plugin (like WooCommerce) to be streamlined for donations.
 You want to treat your donors right.
 No donor wants to add their donation to a cart and go through several page refreshes just to type their information in.
 You, as the site admin, don't want to have to change the word "Products" to "Donations" everywhere, and go through all the hoops of removing taxes and shipping either.